What to Expect at Vehicle Pickup and Delivery

 What To Expect When Your Vehicle is Delivered

-Dean’s big tip for having a smooth vehicle delivery is simply being on time to meet your transporter.
+A big tip for having a smooth vehicle delivery is simply being on time to meet your transporter.
 Upon your vehicle’s arrival to the destination, conduct another inspection comparing the current state of your vehicles against your records.
 Having a record of the vehicle’s condition before and after transport will be helpful in the rare incident that it has been damaged.
 If you cannot conduct the inspection yourself, assign a trusted representative to inspect the vehicle on your behalf.
 If you are meeting the transporter at night, bring a flashlight so you can inspect the vehicle on site.
-Keep in mind that your vehicle will have traveled just as if you drove it yourself.
+Keep in mind that if you chose to use open transport, your vehicle will have traveled just as if you drove it yourself.
 It will face the same road debris, dust, rain, snow, etc. In addition to checking for cosmetic damages, look at the car’s undercarriage, check the odometer, and start up the car to check for mechanical problems.

-Be aware that payment for the service is due upon delivery.
+Payment for the service is due upon delivery.
 Follow through with the agreement you worked out with your carrier.
 Upon completion of your inspection, you or your representative will be asked to sign a Bill of Lading, which makes the transaction final.

 After the Vehicle Shipping Service

 In the unlikely event that your car has been damaged while being transported, make sure a note has been made on the Bill of Lading prior to accepting the car.
 This is critical, as the delivery point is your only window of opportunity to inspect and report damages from transport.
 Follow your service provider’s instructions for filing a claim immediately.
 Make sure that the driver or transport company’s agent has signed your record of damages and try to file with your insurance within 24 hours.